Fibonacci336/XfoilPythonChallenge/README.md

 Programming Challenge for Siemens application\
 Using XFoil Python interface to perform calculations on NACA63(3)-618 airfoil\
-Install using `pip3 install xfoil'
+Install using `pip3 install xfoil`